-Inductive vs. deductive reasoning is a choice that researchers have to make when analyzing their data.
-Both inductive and deductive reasoning allow researchers to come to a logical conclusion based on their data and the existing theory out there.
+Inductive vs. deductive reasoning is a choice that researchers might have to make when analyzing their data.
+Both inductive and deductive reasoning allows researchers to come to a logical conclusion based on their data and the existing theory.

-Inductive logic looks at observing patterns to arrive at a logical conclusion.
-Any analytical approach called induction starts with examining a body of data, ideally without preconceived notions, to try to reach general conclusions based solely on the data.
+Inductive analysis looks at observing patterns to arrive at a logical conclusion.
+Any analytical approach called induction starts with examining a body of data, with as few preconceived notions as possible, to try to reach conclusions based on the data.

-By identifying patterns in the data, inductive reasoning allows a researcher to form a premise, or a statement that applies to that specific set of data.
-As more data from other contexts or situations is incorporated into the researcher's analysis, the researcher can form what is called a major premise, or a general conclusion about the patterns observed, while a more specific conclusion regarding a particular context becomes what is known as a minor premise.
+By inductively identifying patterns in the data, researchers form a premise or a statement that applies to that specific set of data.
+As more data from other contexts or situations are incorporated into the researcher's analysis, the researcher can form what is called a major or general premise or a broader conclusion about the patterns observed.
+In contrast, a more focused conclusion regarding a particular context becomes what is known as a minor or specific premise.

-In the social sciences, major or general premises contribute to theories about human behavior and cultural patterns at a universal level.
+In the social sciences, major or general premises contribute to theories about human behavior and cultural patterns.

-Let's look at a basic example of inductive reasoning.
+Let's look at a basic example of how inductive arguments are formed.
 Imagine that you are applying the inductive method to a basketball game you are watching for the first time.
 Inductive reasoning would be required in this situation since you don't have the prior knowledge or experience to make any sort of general statement about basketball.